"The Creation and Reconstruction of the Bill of Rights," 16 So. Ill. Univ. L.J. 337 (1992)

 Date of Authorship for this Version

 Amar, Akhil Reed, "The Creation and Reconstruction of the Bill of Rights" (1992).
 Faculty Scholarship Series.
-Paper 1034.
+1034.